digitalpulsebe/craft-friendly-captcha/README.md

-# Friendly Captcha plugin for Craft CMS 3.x and Craft CMS 4.x
+# Friendly Captcha plugin for Craft CMS 3.x, 4.x and 5.x

 Integrate Friendly Captcha to fight spam in your Craft CMS forms